Cryptominer937/zPoolMiner/README.md

 # <a name="benefits"></a> What are the benefits?

-zPool Miner Legacy is an advanced auto-miner that supports the latest algorithms and miners.
-No need to go through tons of configuration files, various mining software versions, configuration tuning or cryptocurrency coins market analysis. **Auto-tuning for best performance and efficiency**, automatic selection and runtime **automatic switching to most profitable cryptocurrency algorithm** are all integrated into zPool Miner Legacy and will enable you seamless, joyful and **profitable mining experience**.
+zPool Miner is an advanced auto-miner that supports the latest algorithms and miners.
+No need to go through tons of configuration files, various mining software versions, configuration tuning or cryptocurrency coins market analysis. **Auto-tuning for best performance and efficiency**, automatic selection and runtime **automatic switching to most profitable cryptocurrency algorithm** are all integrated into zPool Miner and will enable you seamless, joyful and **profitable mining experience**.

 # <a name="features"></a> Features